Kade-N/Image-Edge-Distance/README.md

 # Image Edge Distance
-This is a simple program to draw gradients on images based on the distance from any "fixed colour" pixel.
-This is better explained through the following example images.
+This is a simple program to draw gradients on images based on the manhattan distance from any "fixed colour" pixel.
+This is better explained through the example images below.

+Example images are copyrighted and may not be used or redistributed for any purpose other than demonstrating the functionality of this program.

 ## Example
 This is used as the input image.
 It has a black background with white shapes.